tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

 To add a subscription to the publication just created, follow these steps.

-Right click the new publication and select New Subscriptions…
+Right click the new publication and select New Subscriptions...

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/MergRepl/-20.png?mtime=1329263553"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/MergRepl/-20.png?mtime=1329263553" width="502" height="451" /></a>